 Similar questions arise regarding the price for childbirth when looking at Minnesota’s Mayo Clinic’s chargemaster website.
 At this hospital, labor

-This random sample of price listings demonstrates that additional explanation is needed.
+This random sample of price listings demonstrates that some additional explanation is needed.

 These new federal regulations initially are not that helpfully.
 Yet, some industry observers see them as a step in the right direction, especially as the healthcare industry continues to change.
 These new regulations are an attempt to help patients gain a better understanding of their treatment options and medical cost.